A vast array of primary source material is available via the Library, online and in local archives.

 Access to millions of pages of primary source content from AM.
 Use the search bar to begin exploring, or browse individual primary source collections.

-Platform allowing cross searching of primary source database provided by Gale, covering newspapers, historic journals and other material.
+Platform allowing cross searching of primary source databases provided by Gale, covering newspapers, historic journals and other material.

 This database provides a robust and significant collection of primary sources for the historical study of sex, sexuality, and gender.